-Working with Dodge SWCD, funds available through NRCS-BWSR partnership, Currier brothers improve water quality, increase efficiency with new manure pit, nutrient management plan tailored to their dairy heifers.
+Working with Dodge SWCD, funds available via NRCS-BWSR partnership, brothers improve water quality, increase farm's efficiency with new manure pit, plan tailored to Mantorville dairy

+MANTORVILLE TOWNSHIP - Dodge County brothers Ben and Jay Currier improved their dairy farm's efficiency, optimized the fertilizer it produces, and played a role in protecting the Mississippi River when they installed a new manure pit last fall.

+Increasing manure storage capacity to one year eliminated the need for weekly hauling and spreading on the 200-acre farm where they milk nearly 100 cows and raise replacement heifers.
 The \$572,000 project makes it possible to avoid application in winter and early spring, when manure is most easily carried off by snowmelt and runoff.

-Natural Resources Conservation Service website: www.nrcs.usda.gov ANTORVILLE TOWNSHIP - Dodge County brothers Ben and Jay Currier improved their dairy farm's efficiency, optimized the fertilizer it produces, and played a role in protecting the Mississippi River when they installed a new manure pit last fall.

-Increasing manure storage capacity to one year eliminated the need for weekly hauling and spreading on the 200-acre farm where they milk nearly 100 cows and raise replacement